sisinflab/warprec/docs/source/evaluation/implement.rst

 Before starting the implementation, we need to define the variables we need to *accumulate* across batch iterations.

+For **Precision@K**, we need to accumulate two values:

 - The number of **hits** (relevant items recommended) is not fixed and must be accumulated.
 - The number of **users** involved in the calculation is also not fixed and must be accumulated.

+Both these accumulators will be defines as tensors.
+This is important for two reasons:

+- Save metric state per-user.
+- Enable evaluation of contextual models where users appear multiple times in batches.

 .. note::
     The number of users is not always fixed.
 We often only consider users who have **at least one relevant item** in the ground truth for evaluation.
 This ensures the denominator reflects only *valid* evaluation cases.